gmongaras/GAN_TextGen/README.md

 # Description
 This project started as a side project for my [internship at Meta](https://github.com/gmongaras/MetaU_Capstone), but became a project I kind of became passionate about.
 Originally, I just wanted to generate text and I wanted to see if I could do so using a GAN.
-I was somewhat able to, but I wanted to try to make it better.
+I was not really able to and  I wanted to try to make it better.
 Unfortunately, even though I tried for a while, I ran into many convergence issues when having the model estimate its own length.

-The current project is my end result using GANs which resulted in text that looks better than random, but not entirely like a real sentence.
+The current project is my end result using GANs which resulted in text that looks better than random, but not really like a real sentence.
 Though, it's still fun to see what the generator produces.

 While creating this project, I documented some of the problems I ran into, though these are definitely not all of them and the documentation is very rough: https://docs.google.com/document/d/1UA-dEF-IMr5-mOgkp6ORRtAERDEprKHw3K_Lw9A-vmU/edit?usp=sharing